 Why an Apple Newton?

-Apple’s dud from the 90’s may not seem like a exciting theme for a technology website, but the Newton still has a lot to teach us.
+Apple’s dud from the 90’s may not seem like an exciting theme for a blog, but the Newton still has a lot to teach us about technology.

 - Newton OS is a document centric operating system that values your data over your apps.
-When you boot a Newton the first thing you see is last note you were working on; not a screen full of application the way most computers work today.
+When you boot a Newton the first thing you see is last note you wrote and not a screen full of app icons the way most computers work today.

 - The Newton’s handwriting recognition got better and some say matches technology made by Microsoft more than a decade later.